ifak-prototypes/speech_recognition_srcsd/README.md

 - Insert via CTRL-V: Defines whether the system automatically puts the recognized text into the system clipboard and the CTRL-V key combination is automatically pressed.

 The text input field contains the recognized text.

+## Data privacy

+### Local data processing

+The program stores recorded audio files on the computer into the directory 'audio_data'.
+Processed audio data files will be deleted directly after converting them into text.
+If the program is killed, there could be residual files in the 'audio_data' directory.
+They can be safely deleted manually or they are deleted at the next program start.

+### Client/Server based audio data processing

+To be done.

 ## Copyright and License Information